 What is chlamydia?

-Chlamydia is a sexually transmitted infection caused by bacteria.
+Chlamydia is a sexually transmitted infection (STI) caused by bacteria.
 In women, the infection may occur in the opening to the uterus, also known as the cervix, and the fallopian tubes.
-In both men and women, the infection may occur in the rectum, throat, and the urethra, which is the tube that carries urine from the bladder.
+In both men and women, the infection may occur in the rectum (the part of your intestine that ends at the anus), throat, and the urethra (the tube that carries urine from the bladder).

 To find out if you have chlamydia, you need to see a health care provider and have lab tests done.